2589 English Language Institute Academic Director

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Provides instruction to ESL students by teaching ELI courses, administering and evaluating placement tests and final tests for ELI, and maintaining student records.
+1. Provides instruction to EAP students by teaching ELI courses, administering and evaluating placement tests and final tests for ELI, and maintaining student records.

-2. Manages student records for the ELI, prepares and maintains the electronic master class schedule, schedules midterm and final exams, and records student grades for electronic distribution and archived files.
+4. Manages student records for the ELI, prepares and maintains the electronic master class schedule, schedules final exams, and records student grades for electronic distribution and archived files.

-4. Oversees instructional staff, tutors, and practicum students as needed, assigns and supervises component leaders, and serves as liaison between the Director and instructional staff.
+9. Oversees instructional staff and graduate teaching assistants, assigns and supervises component leaders, assigns team leaders for multi-section levels, and serves a liaison between the Executive Director and instructional staff.

-7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending training and/or courses required by the Director of the International Center.
+15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending training and/or courses required by the Executive Director, ELI.

-The ELI Assistant Director is supervised by the Director of the International Center and may supervise full- and part-time ELI instructors, graduate students, and practicum students.
+The ELI Academic Director is supervised by the Executive Director, ELI and supervises part-time ELI instructors, graduate teaching assistants, and practicum students.

 OFFICE OF HUMAN RESOURCES